Hasselback Butternut Squash

 - 1 butternut squash

-Preheat the oven to 425°F. Halve squash lengthwise and scoop out seeds with a large spoon.
-Using a peeler, remove skin and white flesh below (you should reach the deep orange flesh).
+Preheat the oven to 425°F. Using a peeler, remove the squash skin and white flesh below (you should reach the deep orange flesh).
+Halve the squash lengthwise and scoop out seeds with a large spoon.
 Place on a baking sheet and rub with 1 tbsp vegetable oil and sprinkle with salt and pepper.
-Roast until just barely tender, about 15 to 18 minutes.
+Arrange the halves, cut side down, and roast until just barely tender, about 15 to 18 minutes.

-Transfer squash to a cutting board and let cool slightly.
-Using a sharp knife, score the rounded sides of the squash crosswise, going as deep as possible without cutting all the way through.
-Return squash to baking dish, scored sides up, tuck sage leaves between a few of the slices, and drizzle with the maple glaze.
-Roast in oven until lightly browned on top, about 10 minutes.
+Transfer the squash to a cutting board, cut side down, and let cool slightly.
+Using a sharp knife, score the squash crosswise, going as deep as possible without cutting all the way through.
+Return the squash to baking sheet, scored sides up, and tuck remaining whole rosemary leaves between a few of the slices.
+Drizzle just half the cider glaze over the squash, then return to the oven until tender, about 15 to 18 minutes.